Banner Image

 • Have the basics at the ready for your conveyancer – estate agents’ details, all relevant property information, your ID (e.g. passport and utility bills)… etc. Collate any other relevant documentation such as property easements, written statutory declarations, indemnity insurance…etc.

 • Make sure your mortgage offer is both valid and up-to-date (and be aware of its expiry date as some expire after 6 months).
 If it isn’t, make it a priority.
-Have your deposit ready or be in a position to release it when your conveyancer needs them.
+Have your deposit ready.

 • Keep all previous records of planning permission including building regulations approval notices and especially building regulations compliance certificates.
-Inform your conveyancer at the outset if you’ve carried out any works on your property and ensure you have the necessary documents from the local authority or the person/company that carried it out for you e.g. damp proofing, structural assessments, electrical rewiring, roofing repairs, drainage…etc.
+Inform your conveyancer at the outset if you’ve carried out any works on your property and ensure you have the necessary documents from the organisation that conducted it for you.

 ‘How long will it take?’ is the million-dollar question!

-A typical conveyancing process can take between 6 and 8 weeks, but no two processes are ever the same.
-And there are often unexpected issues such as new information, delays to searches, problems in the housing chain, illnesses or holidays, that crop up which affect the timescales by days or, in some instances, weeks.
+A typical conveyancing process can take between 6 and 8 weeks, but no two transactions are ever the same.
+And there are often unexpected issues that can arise which affect the timescales by days or, in some instances, weeks.

 In terms of general timings, particularly proposed completion dates, never assume your conveyancer can meet a commitment you have made, unless your conveyancer has expressly agreed it with you beforehand – it will only lead to stress and disappointment for both parties.